AdobeDocs/pass.en/help/authentication/passing-client-information-device-connection-and-application.md

 >[!IMPORTANT]
 >
 >The device, connection and application information must be added to the same JSON object.
 Afterwards, the resulting object must be **Base64 encoded**.
-Also, in the case of Adobe Primetime Authentication REST APIs, the value must be URL encoded.
+Also, in the case of Adobe Pass Authentication REST APIs, the value must be URL encoded.

 >[!NOTE]
 >